 Lowell has become so familiar with the stories of Titanic that he is now considered by many to be more than just an entertainer at such events.
 Lowell seems to become Captain Smith as he imparts humor, emotion, inspiration, and history into his every lecture.

 His experience and lectures give the audience a feeling of what it is like to be one of the very few people on the entire planet to have actually seen the Titanic.
-As Lowell says, “You cannot view the Titanic for that many hours with out being emotionally effected.”
-His well planned and thoughful talks bring his personal experiences to the public in a way that no one else has yet achieved.
+As Lowell says, “You cannot view the Titanic for that many hours without being emotionally effected.”
+His well planned and thoughtful talks bring his personal experiences to the public in a way that no one else has yet achieved.
 Learn more about Lowell Lytle.

 In 1998 a new Titanic Exhibit in Orlando was created and someone was needed to play the part of Captain E.J.
 Smith.
-Lowell Lytle of Pinellas Park, Florida fit the physical description perfectly and having been an actor all his life, Lowell had that rare ability to convey the authority and stature of just such an important figure.
-In addition Lowell had actually built two sailing ships.
-A reproduction of the Santa Maria and a lavishly decorated reproducion of a 16th century galleon.
+Lowell Lytle of Pinellas Park, Florida fit the physical description perfectly and has been an actor all his life, Lowell had that rare ability to convey the authority and stature of just such an important figure.
+In addition, Lowell had actually built two sailing ships.
+A reproduction of the Santa Maria and a lavishly decorated reproduction of a 16th-century galleon.
 Better qualifications to play the part of Captain Smith of the Titanic were not to be found anywhere.

 Since that time Mr. Lytle has become know around the country and world as “Captain Smith” lecturing at numerous Titanic exhibits from Chicago to California with extended tours at the Titanic exhibit in Branson, Missouri.
 In China, his presence towered above everyone as he introduced the Titanic exhibit there in 2002 for RMS Titanic, Inc.

 Lowell’s passionate telling of the story of Rev. John Harper inspires many to read the book about the saga of Rev. Harper.
 The Titanic’s Last Hero